dreadwrr/Linux-Pyinstaller/README.md

-Version 6.0.0 of pyinstaller posted to repo have to test before release.
+Version 6.0.0 of pyinstaller posted above have to test before release.

 ## Pyinstaller Linux qt recentchanges <br>